akihikodaki/dts/test_plans/cvl_fdir_test_plan.rst

     flow create 0 ingress pattern eth dst is 00:11:22:33:44:55 / ipv4 src is 192.168.0.20 dst is 192.168.0.21 proto is 255 ttl is 2 tos is 4 / end actions rss queues 2 3 end / end

-2. send matched packets, check the packets are distributed to queue 2 or 3 without without FDIR matched ID. send mismatched packets, check the packets are not distributed to queue 2 or 3 without FDIR matched ID.
+2. send matched packets, check the packets are distributed to queue 2 or 3 without without FDIR matched ID. send mismatched packets, check the packets are distributed by RSS without FDIR matched ID.

 3. repeat step 3 of subcase 1.

-4. verify matched packets are not distributed to queue 2 or 3 without FDIR matched ID. check there is no rule listed.
+4. verify matched packets are distributed by RSS without FDIR matched ID. check there is no rule listed.

 Subcase 3: MAC_IPV4_PAY passthru